-Securities owned and securities sold, not yet purchased primarily consist of short-term investments in government debt.
-Total securities owned were \$11.1 million and \$2.6 million as of December 31, 2010 and December 31, 2009, respectively.
+Securities owned primarily consist of unencumbered U.S. Treasury bills held for liquidity purposes.
+Total securities owned were \$16.3 million and \$11.1 million as of December 31, 2011 and December 31, 2010, respectively.

 Securities owned consisted of the following (in thousands):